Sleep 101

 - Symptoms: Uncomfortable sensations in the legs, sleep disruption, daytime fatigue

-- Associated Conditions: Iron deficiency, certain neurological disorders, pregnancy
+- Associated conditions: Iron deficiency, certain neurological disorders, pregnancy

 Narcolepsy